bioinformatics-polito/DEEPrior/README.md

 #### 3.1.1 Inference mode input file
 DEEPrior is intended to be run after gene fusion detection tools in order to prioritize the output and focus on gene fusions with a higher probability to be involved in oncogenic processes.
-DEEPrior natively support the output of Defuse and STAR-Fusion, however any gene fusion can be processed providing the genomic coordinates of the breakpoints.
+DEEPrior natively support the output of Defuse and STAR-Fusion, however any gene fusion can be processed providing in a **tab separated file** the genomic coordinates of the breakpoints (see *general_out_example.txt* file in *input_example* folder).

 An example of the *general* format is the following: